Correctness or precision.

 An organized body of knowledge; a discipline; a content area.

-Groups of letters placed after a word that change its meaning or part of speech.
+are groups of letters placed after a word that change its meaning or part of speech.

 To capture all the most important parts of the original story, but express them in a much shorter space, and in the readers own words.